Catapush/catapush-docs/MultiplatformSDK/MIGRATION_FROM_ANDROID_SDK.md

 ## 6. Update message queries to the Flow-based API

-In 16.0.x the same data was reachable via two parallel sets of methods: the callback-based `…AsList(callback)` family and the RxJava 3 `…AsPagingDataFlowable(scope)` family.
+In 16.0.x the same data was reachable via two parallel sets of methods: the callback-based `…AsList(callback)` family and the `…AsPagingDataFlowable(scope)` family that returned RxJava 3 `Flowable`s.
 Both have been collapsed into a single `kotlinx.coroutines` `Flow`-based API in 1.0.0:

 * `getMessagesWithoutChannelAsList(…)` and `getMessagesFromChannelAsList(…)` (and their `…AsPagingDataFlowable(…)` siblings) → `getMessages(scope, pageSize, channel)` returning `Flow<PagingData<CatapushMessage>>`.
 * `getChannelList(callback)` → `getChannelList(): Flow<List<String>>`.